sharonVko/Project-Code-Quiz/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Code Quiz, please fork the repository, make your changes, and open a pull request.

-## Live Demo

-Check out the live demo on Netlify:[The Code Quiz on Netlify](https://the-code-quiz.netlify.app/)